cristianchaparroa/humanity/readme.md

 ## Deployment (local with Docker)

 If you have docker and docker compose in your system, you should be able to run the following command.

+Note: you must be sure that `.env` file is using the same configuration  like in `.env.dev.docker`
 ```
 docker-compose up
 ```